 TikTok just released the TikTok Shop, which allows merchants and brands to exhibit and sell things through in-feed videos, and live streams.
 Businesses can create their own stores, collect payments, and interact with customers all within the app.
 In 2021, TikTok tested its eCommerce capabilities with Shopify and Walmart with a 2% commission rate and has partnered with them till now.

 According to TikTok, this feature only intends to assist small enterprises that have not yet established brick-and-mortar stores due to hefty investment expenses.
-However, the increasing popularity of TikTok and TikTok Shop not only excites small businesses but also big brands to join the game.
+However, the increasing popularity of TikTok and TikTok Shop excites small businesses and big brands to join the game.

 TikTok Shop allows brands to sell in two ways: